 Means of Transportation in Poland

 The public transport system is highly developed in most Polish cities.
 In some cities, like Warsaw, there is even a city bicycle system that offers bicycles you can pick up and drop off in different places.
-Getting around in the big cities is simple and affordable, and even between large cities, with the well-developed, country wide rail network.
+Getting around in the big cities is simple and affordable, and even between large cities, with a well-developed, country-wide rail network.

 Moving to Poland

-If you have made your decision and you are interested in moving to Poland, you now have some preparations to do.
-You will need to find a good and reliable international moving company to work with, in order to make the moving experience as pleasant and undaunting as possible.
-Make sure you find a few good moving companies to Poland and compare between their prices and variety of services, good luck!
+If you have decided and are interested in moving to Poland, you now have some preparations to make.
+You will need to find a good and reliable international moving company to work with in order to make the moving experience as pleasant and undaunting as possible.
+Make sure you find a few good moving companies to Poland and compare their prices and variety of services, good luck!